EdverCompany/indico/docs/source/installation/upgrade.rst

 - Stop, disable and and uninstall uWSGI and delete the old config file.
 To support the latest Python version uWSGI is now installed into the Indico virtual environment using ``pip``
-- Delete the ``~/.venv`` folder of the Indico user and recreate it using the commands from the setup guide
+- Delete the ``~/.venv`` folder of the Oceanman user and recreate it using the commands from the setup guide
 - Make sure to update your webserver config to use the more modern TLS defaults